All Episodes

 This often results in excessive violence as mobs of citizens deliver swift and sometimes lethal retribution to minor offenders.

-And this is what's gonna sh this what's gonna suck when the shit goes down, like when the shit really goes down and it's going to be like mob rule, you know.
+And this is what's gonna shut when the shit goes down, like when the shit really goes down and it's going to be like mob rule, you know.

-Because anyone who hates anyone are going to go after those people they hate, and it's just w who's gonna stop them?
+Because anyone who hates anyone are going to go after those people they hate and it's just who's going to stop them?

 Police?

-No, I mean the police are gonna be busy trying to fucking maintain some control, which is gonna be impossible at certain at a certain point.
+No, I mean the police are going to be busy trying to fucking maintain some control, which is going to be impossible at a certain point.

-It's gonna be literally impossible for them to maintain control.
+It's going to be literally impossible for them to maintain control.

 Number two here.